“It’s only when we look back that we see a path, and it’s only there because we blazed it.” Twyla Tharp

 The simple switch in perspective makes it more urgent to live life, more important to live the moment, less difficult to forgive and forget.

-A friend once told me that I live like someone in the 60s in our exchange of life values.
+A friend once told me that I live like someone in her 60s in our exchange of life values.

-If that was the last day of our lives, he was bored with counting birds at the highest floor of a posh tower while I was mesmerised by the adventure of finding my place in the world.
+If that was the last day of our lives, he was bored with counting birds at the highest floor of a posh tower while I was curious with the adventure of finding my place in the world - I wouldn't want to trade place with him.

 In a dinner gathering with a group of community builders, I found that most of us shared the same challenge in defining what is the thing that we care deeply about, our purpose so to speak.